Lee Lynch (footballer): St Patrick's Athletic

 It was announced by St Patrick's Athletic manager Liam Buckley at the Saint's Player of the Year Award Ceremony that Lee had signed with the 2013 League of Ireland Premier Division Champions for the upcoming 2014 season along with Ken Oman and Conor McCormack.

 Limerick

-Lynch moved to his hometown club Limerick, on the League of Ireland summer transfer deadline day, 31 July 2016.
+Lynch moved to his hometown club Limerick, on the League of Ireland summer transfer deadline day, 31 July 2014.

 Hamilton Academical

 Lynch signed for Hamilton Academical on 3 January 2015 after the international transfer window opened.
 He was released by Hamilton in March 2015.

-Limerick
+Return to Limerick

-On 3 July 2015, Lynch signed for Limerick for a third time.
+On 3 July 2015, Lynch signed for Limerick for a second time.
 Lynch played a pivotal part in helping to return Limerick to the League of Ireland Premier Division, scoring 10 goals from midfield and picking up fans' player of the year.
 Lynch was central in helping Limerick make it to the final of the EA sports cup.
 Despite scoring in the final to give his side a one nil lead at half time before St Patrick's Athletic ran out winners.